mkashifpk/ideogram-prompt-automator/Extensions/PromptAutomator/README.md

 # Prompt Automator (Chrome Extension)

-Automate entering prompts from a list and clicking a Generate button on any website.
+Chrome extension that queues Ideogram prompts from a text list, types them into the prompt field, and clicks Generate automatically with speed controls.

 ## Installation